nehatiwari1994/Azure-Custom-Policy-for-the-NSGs-Compliance-/README.md

 # Azure Custom Policy for the NSG Compliance

 This Custom Azure Policy will help customers to Audit the Subnets which are non-attached with any NSG.
-Other Policy in the same Template will help customers to audit the NSG rules where inbound port is allowed publicly (*, internet) for any ports excluding 80 and 443.
+Other Policy in the Template will help customers to audit the NSG rules where inbound port is allowed publicly (*, internet) for any ports excluding 80 and 443.
 Both of these policies will also prevent from making non-compliant changes to existing resources.
 It will also block any noncompliant configuration for the new subnets or NSG rules.

 ## Target audience